 Walk whenever you can

-Not walk everywhere, the world just isn't built like that today - but walk wherever you can.
+This isn’t about walking everywhere, all the time.
+The world just isn't built like that today — but you can take longer walks, more often, when you can.
 Making the effort to walk even a small part of your journey makes a difference.
-Could you get off your bus a stop early?
+Could you get off your bus a stop a bit earlier?
 Or park a little further away than usual?
 By walking, you gain other benefits, such as feeling better physically and mentally.
-Here are a few other unexpected ways walking works:
+Here are a few other unexpected ways walking can work for you:

 It creates happier surroundings